datacarpentry/semester-biology/exercises/Expressions-and-variables-more-variables-R.md

 this or leave out some of the words to make it shorter (e.g., `indiv_mass_g`).*

 Have a think about appropriate variable names and then rename the variables in your program to what you find most useful.
+Make sure your code still runs properly after you've changed the names.